-On the Vertisol, additional gross returns of Rs.894 were obtained from the use of improved seeds alone (Table 3).
-The average additional cost of the seeds was only Rs.43 per hectare, aivina а benefit-to-additional-cost ratio of 20.8.
-Fertilizers alone, without improved seeds, gave an added value of Rs.669 for an extra cost of Rs.346.
-'The benefit-to-cost ratio of 1.9 would not be sufficient by itself to induce farmers to accept fertilizers.
-Furthermore, in some vears the returns to fertilizers alone were not sufficient to cover the costs involved.
+On the Vertisol, additional gross returns of Rs.
+894 were obtained from the use of improved seeds alone (Table 3).
+The average additional cost of the seeds was only Rs.
+43 per hectare giving a benefit to additional cost ratio of 20.8.
+Fertilisers alone, without improved seeds, gave an added value of Rs.
+669 for an extra cost weeding, that is, a full package of improved practices, increased gross returns by Fis.
+3,086.
+"Average added costs were Fis.
+327 for a benefit cost ratio of 9.4.
+The use of supplementary water increased profits by an additional Fis.
+570 equivalent to about 5 quintals per hectare of increased yield, confirming the figure given earlier by Sir John.

-The combination of improved seeds and fertilizers resulted in a very substantial increase in gross returns of Rs.2,175/ha more than double the gross profit obtained using traditional practices.
-The cost of fertilizer and seed was Rs.440, giving a benefit-to-cost ratio of 4.9.
-The profit from the combination of improved seed and fertilizers was more than the cost in all five experiments.
+The combination of improved seeds and fertilisers resulted in a very substantial increase in gross returns of Rs.
+2,175 per hectare more than double the gross profit obtained using traditional practices.
+The cost of fertiliser and seed was Rs.
+440 giving a benefit to cost ratio of 4.9.
+The profit from the combination of improved seed and fertilisers was more than the cost in all five experiments.